 Vitec's Code of Conduct sets out our values, beliefs and behaviours and has been communicated to all employees and business partners.
 We regularly educate and train our employees on business ethics.

 The Board has overall accountability for corporate responsibility and considers and approves our key policies, including our Code of Conduct (“Code”), Environmental Policy and Health and Safety Policy.
 These policies set a standard for all Divisions and employees worldwide, are available on our website, and are central to our approach to corporate responsibility.

-The Board has delegated the coordination of our corporate responsibility efforts to Stephen Bird and together with the Executive Management Board and senior management, he focuses his efforts on the areas outlined above.
+The Board has delegated the coordination of our responsible business efforts to Stephen Bird and together with the Executive Management Board and senior management, he focuses his efforts on the areas outlined above.

-The Board and Executive Management Board regularly consider the Group’s reputation and measure progress against our corporate responsibility objectives.
+The Board and Executive Management Board regularly consider the Group’s reputation and measure progress against our responsible business objectives.
 Examples include: monthly health and safety performance reviews; whistleblowing and anti-bribery reports; and regular training of employees ensuring that the right corporate culture and good governance practices are fostered.

 We operate an independent whistleblowing service in conjunction with EXPOLINK.
 This enables any employee or third party who feels that the normal reporting channels through line management are not appropriate, to confidentially report on any issues around alleged wrongdoing or other Code contraventions.

 All reports are notified to the Group Company Secretary, the Group Chief Executive and the Chairman of the Audit Committee, and are investigated independently by senior management who are not connected to the report.
 The outcome of investigations is reported to the Chairman of the Audit Committee and remedial action taken where necessary.